Last revision: August 24, 2025 10:03:pm est

 Your abuser, trapped in their own torment.
 The terrified child within them, lost and helpless.
 The out-of-control adult, lashing out in fear and desperation.
 The mental illness, the unseen force driving the entire tragedy.

-And in that moment, you fully understand the cycle of mental illness.
+And in that moment, you fully understand the cycle of trauma and delusions, the cycle of mental illness.

 You watch as they are broken.
 As they are abandoned.
 As they are twisted into something they were never meant to be.

-You watch as the child tries to move, tries to run, but the walls shift with them, trapping them in place.
+You watch as they try to escape, try to run, but the walls shift with them, trapping them in place.
 No matter which way they turn, the maze bends, closing off every path.
-Every corridor leads back to the same pain, the same trauma, the same inescapable suffering because their mind has decided they are not allowed to leave.
-They're not ready.
+Every corridor leads back to the same pain, the same trauma, the same inescapable suffering because they're not ready to leave yet.

-Their suffering is not just a memory—it is a prison.
-And no matter how much time has passed, no matter how much they have tried to forget, they are still trapped within it.
+Their suffering is not just a memory, it's a prison.
+And no matter how much time has passed, no matter how much they have tried to forget, they're still trapped within it.

 No one ever showed them the way out.
-No one ever gave them a sword.
-No one ever stood in front of them and said, "No, you don’t have to suffer alone anymore.
-I am here."
+No one ever gave them a shield.
+No one ever stood in front of them and said, "No, you don't have to suffer alone anymore.
+I am here to save you."

 They did not hurt you because they were evil.
 They hurt you because they were still ruled by mental illness.
 Just as you had suffered.
-Just as you had once been trapped in the cycle of pain, unable to see beyond yourself.
+Just as you had once been trapped in the cycle of pain, unable to see beyond your own pain.

 They are not free.

 This is your Judgment Day.
-But the judge is not God—it is you.
+But the judge is not God, it is you.
 The cycle of suffering stands before you, waiting for your decree.
-You could condemn your abuser as evil, cast them further into their suffering, ensure that they remain trapped in the same darkness that almost destroyed you and become the Satan of their hell.
+You could condemn your abuser as evil, cast them further into their suffering, ensure that they remain trapped in the same darkness that almost destroyed you and become the unforgiving Satan of their hell.

-Everything inside you screams that they do not deserve mercy.
+Everything inside you screams that they don't deserve mercy.
 The weight of what they did presses against your chest, tightening like a noose.
-The anger, the betrayal, the years of pain—they all rise up at once, begging you to strike, to let them suffer as you had.
+The anger, the betrayal, the years of pain, they all rise up at once, begging you to strike, to let them suffer as you had.
 Let Satan win.

 Your hands shake.
 The rage burns like acid.
 You step forward, ready to strike.